 A rainbow-colored sword is the sigil of the Warrior's Sons

 |Seat|| Starry Sept (original Faith Militant)|

 |Reorganized||300 AC (reformed Faith Militant)|

-The Noble and Puissant Order of the Warrior's Sons was an order of Westerosi knights sworn to the Faith of the Seven.
-They were part of the Faith Militant, and were otherwise known as the Swords.
-Their counterparts were the "Stars" or Poor Fellows.
-The Warrior's Sons obeyed and answered to the High Septon, as they believed the High Septon spoke for the Seven.
+The Noble and Puissant Order of the Warrior's Sons is an order of Westerosi knights sworn to the Faith of the Seven.
+They are part of the Faith Militant, and are also known as the Swords.
+Their counterparts are the "Stars", also called the Poor Fellows.
+The Warrior's Sons obey and answer to the High Septon, as they believe the High Septon speaks for the Seven.

 - See also: Images of the Warrior's Sons

 The Warrior's Sons of old wore rainbow cloaks and inlaid silver armor over hair shirts.
 They bore star-shaped crystals in the pommels of their longswords.

 The recent Warrior's Sons wear swordbelts and cloaks striped in the seven colors of the Faith.
 They have crystals adorning the pommels of their longswords and the crests of their greathelms, and carry kite shields displaying the ancient badge of the Swords: a rainbow sword shining bright upon a field of darkness.
 Their armor is made of silver plate, and polished to a mirror sheen.
 Underneath, the Warior's Sons wear a hair shirt, as did the Warrior's Sons of old.

 Vows and Duties